 User-Centric Design

 Relative to their potential, Agriculture, Forestry and Other Land Use (AFOLU) carbon credits have seen limited adoption in regulatory and voluntary markets.
 Historically, the supply of these credits has been limited because credit design has not incorporated enough feedback from land stewards, resulting in credit requirements that were complicated, expensive and/or time consuming.
-Regen Registry follows a user centric design of credit classes and methodologies with input not only from Buyers but also land stewards and project developers.
+Regen Registry follows a user centric design of credit classes and methodologies with input not only from buyers but also land stewards and project developers.

 Governance